EVerest/everest-core/docs/source/how-to-guides/bringup/basic.rst

 failure.

-State D is not really used anymore nowadays; it dates back to the times when lead-acid batteries were used, that leak hydrogen gas during charging.
+State D is not really used anymore nowadays; it dates back to the times when lead-acid batteries were used that leak hydrogen gas during charging.

 Connect your EVSE, the simulator and a scope similar to this: